ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 # Functions for Working with URLs

 :::note
-The functions mentioned in this section for the most part do not follow the RFC-3986 convention as they are maximally simplified for improved performance.
-Functions following the RFC-3986 convention have `RFC` appended to the function name and are generally less performant.
+The functions mentioned in this section are optimized for maximum performance and for the most part do not follow the RFC-3986 standard.
+Functions which implement RFC-3986 have `RFC` appended to their function name and are generally slower.

-- When should I pick the non-`RFC` variant?
-— Pick the non-`RFC` variant when working with domains which are allowed to be publicly registered and when user info and the `@` symbol does not appear in the URL.
 :::

+You can generally use the non-`RFC` function variants when working with publicly registered domains that contain neither user strings nor `@` symbols.
-The table below details which symbols are restricted (`✗`) and which are available (`✔`) for use in the whole URL between the two variants.
+Below table below details which symbols in an URL can (`✔`) or cannot (`✗`) be parsed by the respective `RFC` and non-`RFC` variants:

 |Symbol | non-`RFC`| `RFC` |
 |-------|----------|-------|